 In conclusion, the smell of methamphetamine during the cooking process is distinct and foul, often described as pungent and reminiscent of ammonia or cat urine.
 It is important to be aware of the dangers associated with methamphetamine production and to avoid any contact with the substance.

-See also How long to cook frozen chicken legs in air fryer
+See also Can you cook grilled cheese in an air fryer

 Chemical Components